Understanding the care and maintenance of a carbon steel wok has an essential impact on how long the pot will last.

 Remember: You don’t need to do it too often, you need to repeat this method only when you have some sticky spots, or when the wok becomes uneven in cooking sometimes, then you can scrub it like this.

-6. How do you clean a burnt non stick wok?
+6. how to clean a burnt carbon steel wok?

 Cleaning the pots and pans has been an irritating task, but nonstick pans make this a whole lot easier.
 Nowadays, every other person is buying non stick cookware, and the reason behind that is they ensure lesser cleaning hassles.